asreview/asreview/docs/source/project_create.rst

 In the next step of the setup, you can select the active learning model.
 The default settings (Naïve Bayes, TF-IDF, Max) have fast and excellent performance.
 Most users can skip this step and click *Next*.
-More information about the active learning proces can be found in the blog post `Active learning explained <https://asreview.nl/blog/active-learning-explained/>`_,
+More information about the active learning process can be found in the blog post `Active learning explained <https://asreview.nl/blog/active-learning-explained/>`_,

 Select model
 ------------